Spandau Ballet: Through the Barricades

 After a bitter court case with Chrysalis, Spandau Ballet signed to CBS Records for £1.5 million in 1986 and released their fifth studio album, Through the Barricades.
 With producer Gary Langan, the band moved away from their pop and soul influences to create a stadium rock sound.
 A dispute between Our Price Records and Sony over trading arrangements resulted in the Our Price chain and its chart return shops refusing to stock any CBS singles, which affected the record sales of their first single release, "Fight for Ourselves".
 Though it peaked at 15 in the UK, it was a top 10 hit in Italy and the Netherlands.
 The title track, a personal favourite of Kemp and Hadley and inspired by the killing of a friend, Thomas "Kidso" Reilly in Belfast by Private Ian Thain, reached the top 10 in the UK and in Europe, as did the album.

 This was followed in 1986/87 by the band's largest European concert tour to date, "Through the Barricades – Across the Borders", with six record-breaking nights at the Ahoy Stadium in Rotterdam, another six nights at London's Wembley Arena, 80,000 at Casa de Campo in Madrid and 50,000 at an open-air concert in Treviso.
 Hadley and Gary Kemp performed "Through the Barricades" for the Prince's Trust at Wembley Arena with the 'house band' of Eric Clapton, Midge Ure and Phil Collins, and "With a Little Help from My Friends" with George Harrison and Ringo Starr.
 In 1988, the band played for the King of Spain in front of the Royal Palace in Barcelona, on the same bill as Freddie Mercury and Montserrat Caballé, to launch the campaign for the 1992 Olympics.

 Heart Like a Sky

 After a hiatus from recording, the band released their next album, Heart Like a Sky, initially titled Home, in September 1989.
-For the first time, new working methods were employed, as Gary Kemp demoed his new songs programming the drums, keyboards and bass on a porta-studio with Toby Chapman, Spandau's session keyboard player, rather than rehearsing with the band.
+For the first time, new working methods were employed, as Gary Kemp demoed his new songs programming the drums, keyboards and bass on a Tascam PortaStudio with Toby Chapman, Spandau's session keyboard player, rather than rehearsing with the band.
 The album and its singles were not successful in the UK and the album was not released in the United States.
-Nevertheless, the band continued to have success in Germany, Belgium, Italy and the Netherlands, where the singles "Raw" and "Be Free with Your Love" entered the top 40.
+Nevertheless, the band continued to have success in West Germany, Belgium, Italy and the Netherlands, where the singles "Raw" and "Be Free with Your Love" entered the top 40.
 The album included "Motivator", the first song written by Steve Norman for the band since The Makers.